-When weird smells begin emanating from my vehicle, I first look under the seats for an old fast food bag.
-If the interior of the vehicle isn’t the source of the smell, then I move to the engine.
+When an unusual smell emanates from your vehicle, your first impulse might be to check under the seat for an old fast food bag.
+If the culprit isn’t in the interior of your car, chances are it’s your engine.
 Smells generated by a vehicle's engine can point to potential trouble ahead.
-Here are six smells to be wary of and what the mechanical issues that might cause them.
+Here are six smells to be wary of and a list of what mechanical issues trigger them.

 Rotten Eggs or Sulfur

-If you smell rotten eggs, this could be an indication that your catalytic converter may not be properly processing hydrogen sulfide in the exhaust.
+If a smell is similar to rotten eggs, this could indicate that your catalytic converter may not be properly processing hydrogen sulfide in the exhaust.
 Take your car to a mechanic as soon as possible.

-If you smell something sweet after the engine has been running for a few minutes, coolant containing ethylene glycol could be leaking from the radiator, cylinder head or a failed intake manifold gasket.
+If your engine has been running for a few minutes and you start to smell something sweet, coolant containing ethylene glycol could be leaking from the radiator, cylinder head or a failed intake manifold gasket.
 If the smell is strongest inside the car, this is could indicate a problem with the heater core.
 In both cases, you’ll need to have a mechanic look into the issue.

 Smelling burnt oil?
 First, check the oil dipstick.
-You might be running out of engine oil or your engine may be overheating.
+You might be running out of engine oil or your engine could be overheating.
 If neither is the case, look for oil leaking onto the engine block or exhaust manifold.
 Next, check your transmission fluid.
 If it’s low, it could be burning in the transmission because the gears aren’t properly lubricated and are overheating.
 Also be sure that you’re using the correct type of engine oil for your vehicle.
-Use the Cenex Equipment Lookup feature to help you find which lubricants are recommended for your vehicle.
+Use the Cenex® Equipment Lookup feature to help you find which lubricants are recommended for your car.

-A burnt carpet smell, especially after extensive use of the brakes, could mean your vehicle’s brake pads are overheated.
-Or you left the hand brake on.
-Take your vehicle to a mechanic to replace the worn brake pads.
+A burnt carpet smell, especially after extensive use of the brakes, could mean your vehicle’s brake pads are overheated, or you left the hand brake on.
+When this happens, take your vehicle to a mechanic to replace the worn brake pads.